 slices of cheese and meat

 veggies and hummus

-It takes a little extra time, but if you’re willing to throw items in individual baggies and do some slicing and dicing yourself, you can save your family a lot of money over the school year.
+It takes a little extra time, but if you’re willing to create single servings in individual baggies and do some slicing and dicing yourself, you can save your family a lot of money over the school year.

-2. Involve Your Child in Packing School Lunches
+2. Have Your Child Help Pack School Lunches

 Looking for someone to help you with the above process?

-Your child is the perfect person to help you divide yogurt and applesauce into smaller containers, put crackers in individual baggies, and sort out the chopped fruits and veggies for the week.
+Have your child help you divide yogurt and applesauce into smaller containers, put crackers in individual baggies, and sort out the chopped fruits and veggies for the week.

-Getting your child involved in the packing of his lunches teaches responsibility, and it’ll be some extra bonding time for the two of you, in addition to saving money and packing healthier lunches.
+Your child helping to pack his lunches teaches responsibility, and it’ll be some extra bonding time for the two of you, in addition to saving money and packing healthier lunches.
 Talk about a win-win-win-win!

 Likewise, reusable lunch bags or reusable containers like Bento boxes can save you money on school lunches in the long run.
+Be creative in your search for reusable containers for lunch.
 No need to buy a $25 lunch bag either.
 Branded lunch bags are given away free at some events or sold super cheap at rummage sales or secondhand shops.
-Investing in reusable containers is much less expensive than buying bags that just get thrown in the trash every day.
+Investing in reusable containers for lunch is much less expensive than buying bags that just get thrown in the trash every day.

 4. Buy Meat in Bulk